CrocSwap/blog-posts/drafts/apecoin.md

 To do so, we estimated the impermament loss incurred by each liquidity position.
 Each individual liquidity position can have its liquidity increased and decreased multiple times between the minting and burning transactions, meaning that we have to very careful to precisely define impermanent loss.
 For each liquidity position, we tabulated all of the liquidity addition events and tracked how many tokens of each type were added.
 We considered impermanent loss beginning from the time the liquidity position was minted and ending either at the time the liquidity position was burned, if it was burned within the first 24 hours post-launch, or if not, then at the end of the 24 hours.

-To define our baseline counterfactual, where the liquidity provider keeps their tokens in their wallet and never mints a position, we considered the following question: For each liquidity addition event, suppose that the liquidity provider keeps the same quantities of tokens (APE, ETH, and/or USDC), but never mints or adds them to a liquidity position.
+First, to define our baseline counterfactual, where the liquidity provider keeps their tokens in their wallet and never mints a position, we considered the following question: For each liquidity addition event, suppose that the liquidity provider keeps the same quantities of tokens (APE, ETH, and/or USDC), but never mints or adds them to a liquidity position.
 What would be their portfolio value at the end of the evaluation period?
+This can be answered by simply multiplying token quantities by market prices at the appropriate timepoint.
 Next, we calculated the exact market value of the liquidity position at the end of the evaluation period, which is fully determined by market prices, the range of their liquidity position, and the tokens supplied.
 Finally, we took the difference of their hypothetical counterfactual portfolio value without liquidity minting and their actual portfolio value at the end of the evaluation period, and divided this difference by the total dollar value of liquidity they supplied.
 This ratio is shown below.

 ![](./img/ape_imp_loss.png)